Docy Child

 Ensures that once performance is evaluated, all gaps are addressed.

-Why Should I Pursue an ISO 9001 Attestation?
+Why Should I Pursue an ISO 9001 certification?

 ISO 9001 helps you demonstrate efforts towards mitigating quality risks.
-The specifics involved in pursuing an ISO 9001 attestation really depend on the market, the wants or needs of the organization’s customers, as well as any regulatory requirements with which the organization needs to comply.
+The specifics involved in pursuing an ISO 9001 attestation really depend on the market, the needs of the organization’s customers, and any regulatory requirements with which the organization needs to comply.

-• Construction companies; construction management teams that adhere to ISO 9001 standards are contributing toward the significant reduction in waste costs, greater efficiencies and a safer, happy workplace for employees
+1. Construction organizations and construction management teams that adhere to ISO 9001 standards are contributing to a significant reduction in waste costs, greater efficiencies and a safer, happier workplace for employees

-• Engineering companies; building quality assurance into the service offering is crucial for engineering firms, it demonstrates an ability to identify potential hazards and inefficiencies and develop plans to mitigate these risks.
+2. Engineering companies: building quality assurance into the service offering is crucial for engineering firms; it demonstrates an ability to identify potential hazards and inefficiencies and develop plans to mitigate these risks.

-• Manufacturing companies; By implementing quality management systems, manufacturing firms can communicate value to their markets, especially when foreign competitiveness is steadily increasing.
+3. Manufacturing companies: By implementing quality management systems, manufacturing firms can communicate value to their markets, especially when foreign competitiveness is steadily increasing.

-At TrustCloud, we believe compliance shouldn’t cost an arm and a leg.
-We want to make the readiness and audit process both affordable and simple.
-We’ve broken the cost down into two areas:
+TrustCloud wants to make the readiness and audit processes both affordable and simple.
+The cost is broken down into two areas:

-• A compliance automation platform.
+1. A compliance automation platform.
 By automating much of the process, platforms such as TrustOps help you reduce and better manage your internal costs.
-We’ve developed a transparent and straightforward pricing structure to make it easier for you to manage the overall cost of the program.
+A transparent and straightforward pricing structure to make it easier for you to manage the overall cost of the program.

-• An auditor.
-We’ve developed strong relationships with a number of audit firms.
-Not only does this mean that they are trained on the platform and know how to evaluate your business, they are also able to pass along discounts as a result of a referral from TrustCloud.
-ISO 9001 audit partners in the TrustCloud network charge between $5,000 – $15,000 for audits, based on the maturity and complexity of the engagement.
+2. An auditor.
+TrustCloud has developed strong relationships with a number of audit firms.
+This means that they are trained on the platform and know how to evaluate your business; they are also able to pass along discounts as a result of a referral from TrustCloud.
+ISO 9001 audit partners in the TrustCloud network charge between $5,000 and $15,000 for audits, based on the maturity and complexity of the engagement.

 How long is the ISO 9001 process going to take?

 Given the complex structure of ISO 9001, it can take months, or even a year, to meet all the requirements by putting all the requisite controls, policies, and procedures in place.
-If you’ve decided to pursue an ISO 9001 attestation, our recommendation is to kickstart this process sooner rather than later.
+If you’ve decided to pursue an ISO 9001 attestation, our recommendation is to kickstart this process sooner.

-In addition to the months of preparation, an auditor may spend 6 – 12 months going through your QMS, depending on the size of your organization and the complexity of your QMS.
+In addition to the months of preparation, an auditor may spend 6 to 12 months going through your QMS, depending on the size of your organization and the complexity of your QMS.

-If you’re reading this and find yourself in the depths of despair at how long this is all going to take (maybe because you’ve got a large deal contingent on the attestation report), we’ve got good news!
-There is a faster way to do your audit prep, and it involves leveraging automation to implement controls, craft policies, and prove that you’re doing what you say you are.
+There is a faster way to do your audit preparation, and it involves leveraging automation to implement controls, craft policies, and prove that you’re doing what you say you are.

-Click to the next article to understand how to get started with ISO 9001!
+Click on the next article to understand how to get started with ISO 9001!

 Join the conversation